No Hay Banda

 No Hay Banda is the debut album by Norwegian rock band Audrey Horne, released in 2005.
-The album title "No hay banda" literally means "There is no band" in Spanish; the title was inspired by a line from the David Lynch film Mulholland Drive.
+The album was produced by the band and Joe Barresi.
+No Hay Banda received good reviews from critics and won the band a Norwegian Spellemann Award in the Metal category in 2005.
+The album title translates to "There is no band" in Spanish, and was inspired by a line from the David Lynch film Mulholland Drive.